fractalate/pakrypt/README.md

 Four main components of this application:

-* Data manager UI
+* Data manager UI.
-* Dada model that the UI manager
+* Dada model that the UI manager uses.
   - Object structure in JavaScript/JSON.
   - How it's serialized to bytes?
 Or to strings or to whatever storage?
 * Encryption scheme.